tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 **Power tip**: you can jump straight to each compile error by running ``C-x ` ``.
 Each time you do it, it will jump to the next error.

-## Is this too easy for you?
+## Ready for more?

-If you're yawning and you already know all this stuff, or you're ready to take it to the next level, check out [5 minutes of go in emacs](http://www.youtube.com/watch?v=5wipWZKvNSo)
+If you're ready to take it to the next level, check out [5 minutes of go in emacs](http://www.youtube.com/watch?v=5wipWZKvNSo)

 (PS: thanks [@dlsspy](https://twitter.com/dlsspy) for taking the time to teach me the Emacs wrestling techniques needed to get this far.)